AherRahul/portfolio-v1/content/courses/aws-solution-architect.md

         topic_name: The Building Blocks of AWS - Availability Zones and Regions
         publish_date: 2024-10-15
         description: >
-          Availability Zones (AZs) and Regions are the fundamental building blocks of AWS's global infrastructure, designed to ensure high availability, fault tolerance, and low latency for applications.
-AWS Regions consist of geographically isolated locations, each containing multiple Availability Zones.
+          Learn about AWS Regions and Availability Zones (AZs), the foundation of AWS's global infrastructure.
+Regions are geographically isolated locations, each containing multiple AZs.
+These AZs are designed for high availability, fault tolerance, and low latency, enabling applications to stay resilient and perform efficiently across the globe.
         topics:
           - aws
           - solution-architect